-Mariano Rodriguez | March 15, 2019 | Auto Accidents
+Brian White | March 15, 2019 | Auto Accidents

 For most people, a car accident settlement is their first time going through the claims process.
 Many do not know what it takes to achieve a car accident settlement, or whether they should file, when to file, or if they should settle at all.

 The Call to the Insurance Company

 Most states abide by either fault or no-fault auto insurance laws, while a few use hybrid laws.
 Texas is a fault state, like most of the U.S. In fault-based insurance states, victims of auto accidents file damage claims with the at-fault party’s insurance company.

 Do not say you caused the crash.
 Instead, wait for investigators to identify who or what caused your injuries.
 If the other driver caused your accident, call his or her insurance company as soon as you can.

 The Insurance Company Investigation

 Once you report the accident, you will have to deal with communications from insurance companies.
 If the other driver caused your crash, an insurance claims adjuster may call you as soon as the day of your collision to begin an investigation.

 The claims adjuster will ask you questions, review the facts of your case, and may request documentation of your damages.
 The adjuster’s job is to either deny or accept your claim, and to get you to settle for as little as possible.

 If the insurance company accepts your claim, settlement negotiations will ensue.
 During this part of the process, you, your attorney (if desired), and the defendant will negotiate a settlement agreement.
 Your lawyer will demand a high amount, and then the insurance company will counter with its own offer.